New York Water Taxi

 New York Water Taxi (NYWT) is a water taxi service based in New York City.
-It offers sightseeing, charter and commuter services mainly to points along the East River and Hudson River.
+It offers sightseeing, charter, and commuter services mainly to points along the East River and Hudson River.
 It is one of several private operators of ferries, sightseeing boats, and water taxis in the Port of New York and New Jersey.
-It is estimated that 100,000 people ride New York ferries everyday.
+It is estimated that 100,000 people ride New York ferries every day.

-NYWT was an affiliate company of The Durst Organization Inc. A partnership venture between Douglas Durst and Tom Fox.
+NYWT was originally an affiliate company of The Durst Organization Inc., a partnership venture between Douglas Durst and Tom Fox.
 NYWT has been in existence since September 2002, beginning with a fleet of six yellow vessels with black and white checks.
 Today, the fleet consists of 10 vessels.

 In January 2017, New York Cruise Lines purchased New York Water Taxi.

 History

 New York Water Taxi began operation in September 2002.
-It was started with a fleet of six yellow vessels with black and white checks.
+It started with a fleet of six yellow vessels with black and white checks.
 The company was born out of a vision of reclaiming New York Harbor for transportation and recreation.
+New York Water Taxi established its homeport at the Erie Basin in Red Hook, Brooklyn.

+In addition to providing ferry service, the company also operated three temporary urban beaches in New York City.
+The original Water Taxi Beach in Long Island City operated from 2005 to 2010, and was designed to attract visitors to the East River waterfront and make weekend ferries serving the new residential high-rises near the Hunters Point ferry landing financially viable.
+The company also operated similar beaches on Governors Island and at the South Street Seaport, both of which opened in 2009.